area17/twill/docs/.sections/crud-modules.md

 The `twill:module` command will generate a migration file, a model, a repository, a controller, a form request object and a form view.

-With that in place the next thing to do is filling in the migration and models using the documentation below.

 Add the route to your admin routes file(`routes/admin.php`).

 ```php